stuycs-gh-classrooms/nxtm-p00-pd10-w-team/README.md

   - Yes it requires a magnetic field, velocity, and charge constant.

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
   - Magnitude of charge will need to be added.
-This is for the magnetism
+This is for the magnetism.
+We'll decide what data type it is later on.

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
   - It interacts with other orbs as the magnetism is between one object and another.